bixb922/umidiparser/README.md

 This will allocate *buffer\_size* bytes as a buffer for each track in the midi file, open one file descriptor for each track and then read the file piecemeal.
-This will use slightly (about 10%) more CPU, but RAM usage is limited to the *buffer\_size* bytes per track, and you can process a files much larger than the available heap or RAM.
+CPU usage may increase about 10% slightly (about 10%) but RAM usage is limited to the *buffer\_size* bytes per track, and you can process a files much larger than the available heap or RAM.
+See "CPU AND MEMORY" below.

+This library will calculate the time between events, using the parameters and events available in the MIDI file (pulses per beat in the header and set tempo event).

 ## MIDI FILE COMPATIBILITY
 The parser will parse midi files format type 0, 1 and 2.
 Running status events are recognized.
 All standard MIDI channel events (note on, note off, program change, control change, etc) and meta and sysex events (track name, key signature, time signature, etc) recognized.
 This library is based on the MIDI file standard version 1.1

-The set tempo meta events and the "pulses per beat" (aka "midi ticks per quarter note") field of the midi file header are used to calculate the time between events.
-The time is calculated as integer rounded to the nearest microsecond, because floating point processing may be slow on some microcontrollers.
-The Micropython function *utime.sleep_us( event.delta_us )* can be used to sleep between events.
-Set tempo events may be present in any track.

 For multitrack file type 1 files, tracks are automatically merged during playback.